 College of Education

-The College of Education (COE) is the organizational unit for the Department of Teacher Education, the Interdisciplinary Studies program, TRiO programs, and the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP).
-The dean of the College of Education provides leadership for the unit and works collaboratively with deans of the other units to ensure continuity with university-wide initiatives and to develop community partners.
+The College of Education (COE) is the organizational unit for the Department of Teacher Education, the Interdisciplinary Studies Degree program, TRiO programs, the STEM Education Teaching and Learning Lab and the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP).
+The Dean of the College of Education provides leadership for the unit and works collaboratively with deans of the other units to ensure continuity with university-wide initiatives and to develop community partners.

 The Department of Teacher Education offers a Bachelor of Science in Education (BSED) in: